 |Donate $1.00||Donate $2.50||Donate $5.00||Donate $10.00||Donate another value|

 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

-In addition to implementing a new boot protocol, UEFI adds a new feature that has the potential to cause a great deal of confusion and trouble, but that can also improve system security: Secure Boot.
+In addition to implementing a new boot protocol, UEFI adds a new feature that can improve system security, but that also has the potential to cause a great deal of confusion and trouble: Secure Boot.
 As the name implies, Secure Boot is intended as a security feature.
-Its potential to improve system security is greatest on Windows systems.
-By its very nature, though, Secure Boot can also make it harder to boot Linux.
+By its very nature, though, Secure Boot can also make it harder to boot Linux, particularly on commodity PCs that ship with Windows pre-installed.
 This page provides an overview of what Secure Boot is and how the Linux community is responding to it.
-Be aware that these matters are changing rapidly, so if you read this more than a few months into 2013, be aware that things may have changed!
+Although Secure Boot is developing less rapidly than it was in late 2012, when I first wrote this page, it's still a dynamic area.
+In other words, things may have changed!